yduf/yduf.github.io/_posts/2018-05-20-Montecarlo-tree.md

 A **game tree** is a tree in which every node represents certain **state** of the game.
 Transition from a **node** to one of its **children** (if they exist) is a move.
 The number of node’s children is called **a branching factor**.
 Root node of the tree represents the **initial state** of the game.
 We also distinguish **terminal nodes** of the game tree – nodes with no children, from where game cannot be continued anymore.
 The terminal node’s states can be evaluated – this is where game result is concluded.

+## Upper Confidence Bounds for Trees (UCT)

+{% highlight cpp %}
+uct = score/visit + c*sqrt(2*ln(V)/visit)
+{% endhighlight %}

+Evalution function using UCT is balanced between:
+- **exploitation** (first term - score)
+- **exploration**  (second term)

+As each node is visited, the denominator of the exploration term increases, which decreases its contribution.
+On  the  other  hand,  if  another  child  of  the  parent node  is  visited,  the  numerator  increases  and  hence  the exploration  values  of  unvisited  siblings  increase.
+The exploration  term  ensures  that  each  child  has  a  non-zero  probability  of  selection,  which  is  essential  giventhe random nature of the playouts.

+## Pseudo Code
 [python code](https://github.com/int8/monte-carlo-tree-search)

 code from Paper [A Survey of Monte Carlo Tree Search Methods](http://mcts.ai/pubs/mcts-survey-master.pdf).